-Individual Player Value (“IPV”) is a Bayesian RAPM model, which uses a robust machine learning based SPM metric (“FORPM”) as a prior.
+Individual Player Value (IPV) is a Plus/Minus (RAPM) model, which uses a robust machine learning-based statistical plus/minus metric (FORPM) as a Bayesian prior.

 Tweets by @talkingpractice